 Back to the review periods.
 In this time period, you can ask any questions you may have, and you may also cancel the contract with no penalty to you.

-Let’s dive deeper into each are of documents you will receive.
+Let’s dive deeper into each of the Condo Documents you will receive.

 What are Condo Bylaws?

 The Bylaws are usually very long, very boring and very boilerplate.
-The Bylaws discuss the operation of the condominium, the functions and responsibilities of the Board, how elections are handled, what a quota is, as well as all other rules that govern the condominium.
+The Bylaws discuss the operation of the condominium, the functions and responsibilities of the Board, how elections are handled, what constitutes a quota, as well as all other rules that govern the condominium.

 Want to rent your place someday?
 Want to use beach towels as curtains that can be seen from the outside of the building?
 Want to paint your front door pink?
-The Bylaws will outline if these things are allowed.
+The Bylaws will tell you if these things are allowed.

 This document will also address “alterations to units,” meaning – renovations.
 Each condo may have different rules for what is allowed under the Bylaws.
 Most condos won’t allow your unlicensed Uncle Lou to rip out your kitchen.
 They will request plans, and a copy of the contractor’s license and insurance.
 In a homeowner’s association the renovations will be addressed in a separate document called Architectural Review.
 You won’t have to run renovations to the inside of your home by this committee, but anything on the outside of your home is subject to review.
 This is to preserve the look of the community, otherwise, next thing you know your neighbor is using toilets as planters.

-Let’s also talk about the aspect of them being boilerplate.
+Let’s also talk about the aspect of Condo Documents being boilerplate.
 When a new community or association is created by a builder and developer, they hire an attorney to provide them with documents.
-They don’t reinvent the wheel here, they have a standard they start working from.
+They don’t reinvent the wheel here, they have a standard document they start working from.
 They route this for comments to the decision makers with the developer/builder.
 Those people are looking for anything in the documents that may impact their sales.
-So while the documents will be mostly boilerplate, there are some specific nuances that may have been written for the community.
+So while the resulting condo documents will be mostly boilerplate, there are some specific nuances that may have been written for the community.

 What’s in the Rules & Regulations?